-The Group enters into cross currency swaps, to hedge against the cash flows of currency coupons and the final principal exchange.
+The Group also enter into cross currency swaps, to hedge against the cash flows of currency coupons and the final principal exchange.
 The annual interest coupon payments are swapped into sterling SONIA floating rates.
 Fair value hedge accounting has been applied to these relationships in addition to the existing cash flow hedge.

 Cross currency swaps are designated as fair value hedges against the final settlement of currency-denominated public bonds to mitigate the functional currency exposure on the principal and interest payments.
-The Group's policy is to hedge against movements in foreign exchange rates and interest rate exposure, and to comply with the Group's interest rate policy.
-The credit adjustments and currency basis elements (non-elected on adoption of IFRS 9 towards the legacy hedge designations) on the cross-currency swaps are the main sources of hedge ineffectiveness and are recognised in certain re-measurements within finance costs of £3 million loss (2022: £11 million loss) in the income statement.
+The Group's policy is to hedge against movements in foreign exchange rates and interest rate exposure, and to comply with the group's interest rate policy.
+The credit adjustment and cross currency basis on the cross-currency swaps are main sources of hedge ineffectiveness and are recognised in certain re-measurements within finance costs of £3 million loss (2022: £11 million loss) in the income statement.